The Biggest Mistakes People Make After an Arrest in New York

 However, a first-time DWI can be charged as a felony, depending on the circumstances of the case.
 Common factors criminal court judges consider include the defendant’s blood alcohol content (BAC), criminal history, and if other parties were harmed as a result of the arrest.

-If you have been charged with a felony DWI in Albany, contact O’Brien & Eggleston PLLC today at 518-391-2369 and request a free case evaluation.
+If you have been charged with a felony DWI, contact our DWI defense lawyers in Albany at O’Brien & Eggleston PLLC today at 518-391-2369 and request a free case evaluation.

 Related Links: